Micro Frontends

 Browser Support

-The above example uses the Custom Element V1 Spec which is supported by all modern browsers.
+The above example uses the Custom Element Spec which is supported by all modern browsers.
 No polyfills or hacks are needed.
+The same is true for Shadow DOM, which is used to encapsulate the Custom Element’s markup and styles.

 Framework Compatibility